 Did you know sleeping problems in children can be linked to orthodontic issues?
 From snoring and sleep apnea to teeth grinding and bedwetting, many symptoms can be caused or influenced by various oral health issues.
-Our BC and Alberta orthodontists explain why early intervention is key.
+Our BC orthodontists explain why early intervention is key.

 What are Sleep Problems in Children?